allenai/beaker-gantry/README.md

 gantry run --dataset 'petew/squad-train:/input-data' -- ls /input-data
 ```

+### How can I run distributed batch jobs with Gantry?

+The three options `--replicas` (int), `--leader-selection` (flag), and `--host-networking` (flag) used together give you the ability to run distributed batch jobs.
+See the [Beaker docs](https://beaker-docs.apps.allenai.org/distributed-training.html#batch-jobs) for more information.

 ### Why "Gantry"?

 A gantry is a structure that's used, among other things, to lift containers off of ships.
 Analogously Beaker Gantry's purpose is to lift Docker containers (or at least the *management* of Docker containers) away from users.